Elvis - Flawed, Yet Uncompromised

 Warner Bros.

-Curious readers, what a summer we’re having.
+Curious readers, what a summer we’re having!
 I, for one, have needed its blessing.
-My partner and I recently made a pledge to spend more time this year doing the things we love most; writing, photography, adventures in the sun and, naturally, the cinema.
+My partner and I recently pledged to spend more time this year doing the things we love most - writing, photography, adventures in the sun and, naturally, frequenting the cinema.

-With the exception of a few choice examples, such as Love and Mercy (2014) and Control (2007), music biopics have often followed a more generalised narrative, leaning heavily on the authenticity and gravitas of their main lead to capture the hearts and souls of the audience.
-There are certainly still elements of this evident in Elvis, and there’s arguably a case to be made that the film lacks the real sense of substance that it’s so very keen to merit.
-But, on the flip side, there’s a lot to like about the panache and vigour that comes to light with Luhrman’s biopic.
-Elvis was a hurricane, he was radical showmanship.
-The film is successful in committing to that sentiment.
+Except for a few choice examples, such as Love and Mercy and Control, music biopics have often followed a more generalised narrative, leaning heavily on the authenticity and gravitas of their main lead to capture the hearts and souls of the audience.
+There are certainly still elements of this evident in Elvis, and there’s arguably a case to be made that the film lacks the real sense of substance that it’s so very keen to earn.
+But, there’s a lot to like about the panache and vigour that Luhrman’s biopic brings to the screen.
+Elvis was a hurricane, he was radical showmanship, and the film is largely successful in committing to that sentiment.

 Ultimately, however, much like the later appearance of Elvis, the film’s 159-minute run time feels bloated.
-Elvis’ packed schedule; his drug use; the death of his mother; his unhealthy relationship with Parker and the pull of fame, all worked to eventually bring about the untimely passing of this cultural icon.
-Yet the film repeats this assertion throughout, while we’re aware of what caused his demise long before the final minute.
+Elvis’ packed schedule, his drug use, the death of his mother, his unhealthy relationship with Parker and the pull of fame - all worked to bring about the untimely passing of this cultural icon.
+Yet, while we’re aware of what caused his demise long before the final minute, the film repeats this assertion throughout its run time.
 As a consequence, the sting and the bite of the film’s tragic centre become nullified through repetition.

 Previous